robincornett/display-featured-image-genesis/readme.txt

 == Upgrade Notice ==
 = 2.5.0 =
 Settings page has been completely renovated, new bells and whistles for more customization.
+Much code tightening/cleanup.

 == Changelog ==